wad11656/BrightKeyMap/README.md

 ## How Does it Work/How to Edit? ##

-A Windows Task is scheduled that runs `BrightKeyMap.exe`, which is a compiled executable of an `.ahk` AutoHotkey script.
+A Windows Task is scheduled that runs `BrightKeyMap.exe` on logon of any user, which is a compiled executable of an `.ahk` AutoHotkey script.
 You can download and edit the `.ahk` from the repo.

 ## Troubleshoot ##